 Applicants’ academic and professional experience, as demonstrated in the application portfolio, will determine program length.
 Those without previous visual arts training should expect to complete preparatory coursework.

 All portfolios are reviewed by the graduate faculty to determine subject matter competency.
-Students should submit high resolution pdfs of recent, original artwork demonstrating both technical competency and creative ability.
-Students should demonstrate the sort of skills represented by the leveling coursework.
+Students should submit high-resolution PDFs of recent, original artwork demonstrating both technical competency and creative ability.
+Students should demonstrate the skills represented by the leveling coursework.
+Artwork generated by AI will not be considered.

 Original artwork should be submitted electronically, not mailed.
 The University is not responsible for loss or damage to portfolio materials, nor will material sent to the University be returned, and may be destroyed.